 With most story telling the viewer is distanced and participates in the story in a removed fashion by relating to the characters.
 Emotions may be felt for the characters, and, indeed, sometimes these stories and characters can be involving enough that an individual takes the place of the characters, they may be triggered into a highly empathetic participation mystique, but there is still theoretically the safety of the story being about "other" and their experience.
-A problem with theater, film, novels is surpassing this and directly and safely involving the viewer in an immediate experience wherein boundaries aren't violated.
-With 2001 the "Jupiter and Beyond the Infinite" sequence attempts to do this, and the film has been building up to this, in particular in its use of (I think) visually conflicting information of which the conscious mind be unaware, and audio, and this is something which Kubrick attempts not only in 2001.
-Surrealism seeks the same effect, but with surrealism the viewer can be distanced by the gate-keeper of the intellect seeking meaning in seemingly discordant, unrelated material.
+A problem with theater, film, novels is surpassing this and safely involving the viewer in a more immediate experience wherein boundaries aren't violated.
+With 2001 the "Jupiter and Beyond the Infinite" sequence attempts to do this, and the film has been building up to this, in particular in its use of (I think) how it uses audio, and visually conflicting information of which the conscious mind will be unaware, something which Kubrick attempts not only in 2001.
+Surrealism seeks the same effect, but with surrealism the viewer can be distanced by the gate-keeper of the intellect seeking to tease out meaning in seemingly discordant, unrelated material.
 This, too, distances and removes from an immediate experience.
 Kubrick takes a middle path.
-The viewer has a base story of the monolith which effects revelatory experience, and the viewer has the character of Dave with whom they've become somewhat involved, but not very greatly, not emotionally bound up with Dave who has been very restrained in his responses, nearly as enigmatic as HAL.
-With "Jupiter and Beyond the Infinite" the viewer is thrust into the experience with brief shots of Dave serving to inform of the violence of the experience for him.
-Shot 521 of Dave establishes the intellectual and psychological earthquake for him as he enters the star gate, but thereafter the perspective is ours alone, except for a couple of brief stills of him.
+The viewer has a base story of the monolith which effects revelatory experience, and the viewer has the character of Dave with whom they've become somewhat involved, emotionally bound to him as the main character though he has been very restrained in his responses, nearly as enigmatic as HAL.
+With "Jupiter and Beyond the Infinite" the viewer is thrust into the experience with brief shots of Dave serving to inform of the violence of the experience he is undergoing.
+Shot 521 of Dave establishes the intellectual and psychological earthquake for him as he enters the star gate, but thereafter the perspective is ours alone, except for a few brief stills of Dave.
 And then Kubrick dispenses completely with Dave's face and hones in on the eye immediately preceding the transition to iris-like galactic effects.

 The eye is our eye, is Dave's eye, and requires some reflection on its connection to and what it has to say about the eye of HAL.